BLT Pasta Salad with Fresh Corn

 A Crowd-Pleasing Side Dish For BBQ

-Every year on the last Monday of May, it is our duty to honor those who have laid down their lives to defend our freedom and ensure our liberty.
+Every year on the last Monday of May, it is our duty and privilege to honor those who have laid down their lives to defend our freedom and ensure our liberty.
 Simultaneously we celebrate Memorial Day weekend as the official start of the summer BBQ season.

 In addition to serving awesome grilled foods, fantastic side dishes, and refreshing drinks, we proudly display the American flag and observe a minute of silence at 3:00 PM to honor and remember those who have died in service to our nation.
 We dedicate the celebration to our fallen heroes.
 Thank you for your service….